posted May 17, 2019

 Both versions are considered “traditional,” and each are are completely amazing in their own way, so I encourage you to try out both variations and decide what you like best.
 After all, isn’t BBQ all about eating what tastes good?

-What Makes a Good Carolina Vinegar BBQ Sauce?
+What Makes a Good Vinegar BBQ Sauce?

 A good Carolina vinegar sauce combines a few basic ingredients: vinegar, sugar, and spices.
 It should be thin to watery-thin (depending on whether you make it with or without ketchup), and it should have an acidic, spicy flavor.

 Carolina vinegar sauce should also be quick and easy to make.
 My recipe only contains 7 ingredients that you’ll likely have in your pantry or fridge.
-This recipe does not need to be cooked or boiled; you simple combine all ingredients in a jar or sauce bottle and shake to combine.
+This recipe does not need to be cooked or boiled; you simply combine all ingredients in a jar or sauce bottle and shake to combine.
 (I like these Wide Mouth Mason Jars for storing all my sauces).

 Finally, this sauce need to rest to allow the flavors to combine and give it a stronger, more cohesive flavor.
 I prefer to let my sauce sit for 24 hours in the fridge to allow all the sugar to dissolve and let the flavors mix thoroughly.
 Remember!
 This is not a thick sauce, so do not panic if your sauce is quite thin (that’s how it should be!).

-Tips for Vinegar Based BBQ Sauce
+Tips for Carolina Vinegar BBQ Sauce

 This BBQ sauce is insanely simple to make, but here are some tips to get it just right:

-- Adjust the spiciness to your liking.
+• Adjust the spiciness to your liking.
 For those of you who don’t want a super spicy vinegar sauce, cut down on the amount of red pepper flakes you add to the mix.
 Want a good burn?
 Sprinkle in extra peppers to give this sauce a good kick.

-- Go traditional and omit the ketchup.
+• Go traditional and omit the ketchup.
 Want an authentic eastern North Carolina experience?
 Make this recipe without the ketchup and give your pork a good baste with this thinner, tangy sauce.

-- Serve with pork.
-Vinegar based BBQ sauce pairs perfectly with pulled pork, as the natural pork flavor is enhanced by the vinegar mix.
+• Serve with pork.
+Vinegar-based BBQ sauce pairs perfectly with pulled pork, as the natural pork flavor is enhanced by the vinegar mix.
 My recipe for Carolina Style Pulled Pork is a classic Americana BBQ that everybody needs to try at least once.
 You can also cook up some Simple Smoked Pulled Pork and baste as you go or serve with a good drizzle of vinegar BBQ sauce at the table.

 More BBQ Sauce Recipes